 Item Description 1 LED Indicators Power LED (PWR): Lights BLUE to indicate power is connected.
 Link LED (LINK): Lights GREEN to indicate network is connected.
-Activity LED (ACT): Flashes AMBER to indicate network activity is in progress.
-2 Memory Card Slot Insert a memory card (not included) into the slot for local recording purposes.
-See How to Install / Remove the Memory Card on page 31.
+Activity LED (ACT): Flashes AMBER to indicate network 2 Memory Card Slot activity is in progress.
+Insert a memory card (not included) into the slot for local recording purposes.
+See How to Install / Remove the Memory Card on page 26 for more information.
 NOTE: Supports only microSDHC and microSDXC cards.
-3 Digital Input / Output Connects to digital input or output devices, such as an alarm trigger, panic button, etc. Digital Input (DI) and Digital Output (DO) devices are used in applications like motion detection, event triggering, alarm notifications, etc. See Connecting DI/DO Devices (Optional) on page 26 for information.
+3 Digital Input / Output Connects to digital input or output devices, such as an alarm trigger, panic button, etc. Digital Input (DI) and Digital Output (DO) devices are used in applications like motion detection, event triggering, alarm notifications, etc. See Connecting DI/DO Devices (Optional) on page 21 for information.
 4 Camera Port Connects the camera.
 5 Audio Input / Output Connects to audio input and output devices, such as microphones and speakers.
-See Connecting Audio In / Out Devices (Optional) on page 29.
+See Connecting Audio In / Out Devices (Optional) on page 24 for more information.
 6 Ethernet Port Connects to a network using an Ethernet cable.
 7 Serial Port Connects to serial device using the RS-232 protocol.
-See Connecting Serial Devices (Optional) on page 30 for more informatioin.
+See Connecting Serial Devices (Optional) on page 25 for more information.
 8 DC 12V Power Input In case the camera is connected to a non-PoE (Power over Ethernet) switch, use this connector to connect the camera to an external power adapter.
-See Connecting a Power Adapter (Optional) on page 24 for information.
-9 Reset Button Restores the factory default settings of the camera.
+See Connecting a Power Adapter (Optional) on page 19 for more information.

+Item Description 9 Reset Button Restores the factory default settings of the camera.
 To reset the camera, while the power is on, press and hold the Reset Button for at least 5 seconds or until the Power LED goes off.